MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-scope.md

    - **Resource View**: Defines which resources are considered for optimization.
    - **Requirement View**: Defines the resource requirements that are considered for optimization.
    - **Booking View**: Defines the bookable resource bookings for optimization.
-You can also choose a value for **On or After** to exclude bookings within selected time from when the optimization runs and bookings in the past.
+You can also choose a value for **On or After** to ensure optimization runs only consider future bookings that occur after the moment chosen.

 1. Configure **Optimization Range Settings**.
 The optimization range is the time range in which bookings can be created, updated, or deleted.